IB Diploma Programme (Grades 11-12)

 - Clear and measurable learning outcomes are posted in classrooms and referred to throughout instruction.

-- Accommodations or modifications are provided by general education teachers for students with special assessment needs, particularly those served through Individual Education Plans, IDEA 504 Plans, and ESL programs.
+- Accommodations or modifications are provided by general education teachers for students with special assessment needs, particularly those served through Individual Education Plans (IEPs), IDEA 504 Plans, and ELD programs.

 Practices Specific to the MYP